Recently, I’ve been having an ongoing discussion with a business owner who is finding cracks in their business.

 - From 2002-2007, a rapidly expanding economy allowed businesses to rest on their laurels or “Just show up”.
 In 2008, we paid dearly for our sloth (and a few other things).
 For many, 2009 was like a long night spent hugging the porcelain.
 2010-2019 are in no mood for “just showing up”.
 So don’t just show up.
 What Jack said (above).

 - My dad told me forever (and repeatedly), “Be a good listener”, a lesson that took a long time for me to fully understand.
 Tom Peters talks about how doctors listen for an average of 18 seconds before interrupting the patient.
-Don’t be a doctor, at least in that respect.
+Don’t be a doctor, at least in that respect, they can even get sued by The Medical Negligence Experts because of these actions.
 Listen.

 - Call 2 customers a day and ask them what you could do to make your business more valuable to them.